FM171/HTB-write-ups/docs/Report.md

 The HTB Fluffy machine is an "Easy" rated Windows Active Directory environment designed to simulate a real-world enterprise network.

 This engagement commenced with initial access via valid credentials for the user `j.fleischman`, provided in a compromised state.
-Subsequent enumeration and exploitation revealed several critical vulnerabilities:
+Subsequent enumeration and exploitation revealed vulnerabilities:

 ## Successful Attacks / Compromise
 - **CVE-2025-24071**: Vulnerability in Simple DNS Plus allowing NTLMv2 hash extraction.
-- **Shadow Credentials Misuse**: Exploitation of GenericWrite permissions to escalate privileges.
+- **Shadow Credentials Misuse**: Exploiting GenericWrite permissions to escalate privileges, pivot to another account with remote management rights, and successfully log in remotely.